arno2546/quotes_generator_flutter/README.md

 # Random Quote Generator
 An app the generates random quotes.
-[Note: The author shown may not be the one who said the quote]
+[Note: The quote may not belong to the shown author]

 ## Full Overview